-The tool is turned on and off by pulling and releasing the variable speed trigger switch 4.
-The farther the trigger is depressed, the higher the speed of the tool.
+The tool is turned on and off by pulling and releasing the variable speed trigger 1.
+The farther the variable speed trigger is depressed, the higher the speed of the tool.
 Your tool is equipped with a brake.
-The chuck will stop as soon as the trigger switch is fully released.
-A forward/reverse control button 5 determines the rotational direction of the tool and also serves as a lock-off button.
+The chuck will stop as soon as the variable speed trigger is fully released.

+A forward/reverse control button 2 determines the rotational direction of the tool and also serves as a lock-off button.

-- To select forward rotation (clockwise), release the trigger and depress the forward/reverse control button on the right side of the tool. - To select reverse (counterclockwise), depress the forward/reverse control button on the left side of the tool.
+• To select forward rotation (clockwise), release the variable speed trigger and depress the forward/reverse control button on the right side of the tool.

+• To select reverse (counterclockwise), depress the forward/ reverse control button on the left side of the tool.

-NOTE: The centre position of the control button locks the tool in the off position.
-When changing the position of the control button, be sure the trigger is released.
+NOTE: The centre position of the forward/reverse control button locks the tool in the off position.
+When changing the position of the forward/reverse control button, be sure the variable speed trigger is released.

 NOTE: Continuous use in variable speed range is not recommended.
-It may damage the switch and should be avoided
+It may damage the switch and should be avoided.

-NOTE: The first time the tool is run after changing the direction of rotation, you may hear a click on start up.
+NOTE: The first time the tool is run after changing the direction of rotation, you may hear a click on start-up.
 This is normal and does not indicate a problem.